larpchronicles/rules/rules-topics/16_life-and-death.md

 ## Unconscious

 ---
 A character whose Current Body is exactly 0 is considered **Unconscious**.
 A character who is Unconscious is unable to take any actions that require active thought or movement, and the character is considered helpless.
-Being **Unconscious **lasts for 5 minutes, at the end of which time the character is returned to consciousness with 1 Body.
+Being **Unconscious** lasts for 1 minute, at the end of which time the character is returned to consciousness with 1 Body.
 If a character takes any additional damage while at 0 and **Unconscious**, they proceed to begin **Bleeding Out**.

 ## Bleeding Out (aka Dying)